truenomad/polisapi/README.md

 Retrieve data directly from the POLIS API for immediate analysis.

--   Suitable for one-off data extraction or personal data handling.
+- Suitable for complete data downloads (each time).
+- Good for complete downloads if using snaphots.
 - Offers detailed control over data retrieval parameters.
+- Has functionality to log file downloads.

 #### Usage Example